*** Last Updated: July 17, 2020 ***

 - Motor vehicle leasing, rental, and sales.

-The third phase includes guidance for food services, and personal care services.
-Phase four includes guidance for higher education, low risk arts and education, and media production.
+The third phase includes guidance for food and personal care services.
+Phase four includes guidance for higher education, Pre-K to Grade 12 schools, low-risk arts and entertainment, media production, professional sports competitions with no fans, and malls.

 What is Required of Businesses in Order to Re-Open?